GoogleContainerTools/kpt-functions-catalog/functions/contrib/go/annotate-apply-time-mutations/README.md

 <!--mdtogo:Short-->

+The `annotate-apply-time-mutations` function enables authors to use inline comments, rather than annotations, to specify field replacements using the apply time mutation feature.

-The `annotate-apply-time-mutations` function reads `apply-time-mutation` comments on resource YAML and adds the equivalent `config.kubernetes.io/apply-time-mutation` to the resource.
+It works by reading `# apply-time-mutation:` comments on resource YAML and adds the equivalent `config.kubernetes.io/apply-time-mutation` annotation to the resource.

+The `config.kubernetes.io/apply-time-mutation` annotation is read by the [apply time mutation] functionality which patches the resource config at apply time, during `kpt live apply`, with the referenced resource's live value.

 <!--mdtogo-->